DanielScholzde/in-memory-db/Readme.md

 - A database snapshot is a directed graph of immutable Entities having exactly one root/entry node
 - Each node/entity has an ID and a version
-- IDs are unique across whole database (ID sequence generator is shared across all entity classes)
+- IDs are unique across the whole database (ID sequence generator is shared across all entity classes)
 - Entities have 0..n properties and 0..n (named) references to other Entities
     - Change of a property or reference creates a new instance with an incremented version of that entity (id stays the same)
 - Entities are loosely coupled to each other (lookup to other entities is done via foreign id)